YipLi-kktkt/PreludeOfMe/content/post/intro-master/index.md

 ---
-# title: Presentation of Resonant Scattering Simulation of X-ray Line Emission in Supernova Remnants
+title: Presentation of Resonant Scattering Simulation of X-ray Line Emission in Supernova Remnants
-# summary: Introduce the thesis of my master degree in English.
+summary: Introduce the thesis of my master degree in English.
-# date: 2025-03-24
+date: 2025-03-24
-# math: true
-# authors:
-#   - admin
-# tags:
-#   - Supernova Remnant
-# image:
-#   caption: 'em'
-title: 👩🏼‍🏫 Teach academic courses
-summary: Embed videos, podcasts, code, LaTeX math, and even test students!
-date: 2023-10-24
 math: true
 authors:
   - admin
 tags:
-  - Hugo
-  - Hugo Blox Builder
-  - Markdown
+  - Supernova Remnant
 image:
-  caption: 'Embed rich media such as videos and LaTeX math'
+  caption: 'em'
 ---

 On this page, I'll introduce my master's thesis in English.
 The page also lists the answers to questions asked in the thesis defense, translated from Chinese, under the video.